(1999, 12 minutes)

 They explain how living with violence affects them, their families and friends.
-The film shows young people responding positively to their situation.
-Each takes some action: telling friends or a trusted adult, contacting voluntary or statutory agencies.
+Each takes some positive action: telling a friend or a trusted adult, contacting voluntary or statutory agencies.
 They all assert their right to live in a safe environment, free from violence.

-HOME TRUTHS tackles some of the myths about domestic violence: that it's a private matter; that it's the woman's or child's fault; that the men involved can't help it; that it only arises in families from specific classes and cultural backgrounds.
+HOME TRUTHS tackles some of the myths about domestic violence: that it only happens in certain families; that it's a private matter; that it's the woman's or child's fault; or that the men involved can't help it.

-The short, animated film is suitable for a wide audience, but it is particularly designed for use with 8-13 year olds in a school or youth group setting where, with a teacher or group leader, it will act as a catalyst for discussion.
+This short animated film is suitable for a wide audience, but it is particularly designed for use with 8-13 year olds in a school or youth group setting where, with a teacher or group leader, it will help to start a discussion.

 HOME TRUTHS is also available in German, Italian, French and Greek.